Click the thumbnail photos to enhance!

 Pictures of this species were posted at these websites before as Facelina sp.
 05 Genus: Alder & Hancock, 1855, and as

 Flabellina sp.
 04 Genus: Voigt, 1834 .
-It looks very similar to Coryphellina rubrolineata and is a very variable species, there are many pictures of it from the Pacific coast of Mexico showing this variability, some of these identifications were confirmed by David W. Behrens,
+It looks similar to Coryphellina rubrolineata and was thought to be a very variable species, but turned out to be a species complex. there are many pictures of it from the Pacific coast of Mexico showing this variability, some of these identifications were confirmed by David W. Behrens,

 and Dr. Alicia Hermosillo-González labelled this specimen 'Fac pseudorubrolineata'.